ihmeuw-msca/OneMod/docs/developer_guide.rst

 For the most part, all code run by this repository lies under ``src/onemod``.
 Within that repository:

 - ``main.py`` is the core entrypoint, that exposes the functions users interact with directly.
-- ``stages.py`` defines a concept of a Stage, that can dynamically create Jobmon task templates and spawn tasks from them
+- ``stages.py`` defines the concept of a Stage, that can dynamically create Jobmon task templates and spawn tasks from them
 - ``model/`` contains a set of Python scripts that perform the data transformations.
 - ``data/`` contains a set of utilities mainly related to file system management (directory creation/deletion, concatenating results, etc.)